 Move mouse over the picture to zoom

-This high performance time-proven transmitter outperforms other transmitters in the market with these:
+This high performance time-proven transmitter comes with these outstanding features:

 Use high reliability linearity/AIGaAs/GaAs FET amplifier module